Proven-Paradox/shaper-system/Handbook.md

 When casting a Healing Ability, you may roll an additional ten-sided die.
 Remove the lowest die from your total result.

 #### Long Arm of Justice
 Increase the range at which you Counter Abilities can affect enemies by 1.
-For example, the Riposte Ability normally only reaches enemies who make Melee range attacks.
+For example, the Riposte Ability normally only reaches enemies in melee range.
 With this Lesson, Riposte would also function against enemies who strike from Short range.
 (This could be reflecting missiles, expanding your retaliation field, invoking stronger magical counters, or something similar.)

 #### Mana from Momentum
 After you cast a spell, the next spell you cast on your turn has its HP or MP cost reduced by your Hero Tier, to a minimum of 0.